Kotambail-Hegde/Masquerade-Emulator/README.md

     - [ ] GB/GBC still fails cgb-acid-hell
     - [ ] GB/GBC still fails many of the samesuite tests
     - [ ] GB/GBC still fails many of the age-test-roms tests
+    - [ ] GB/GBC still fails many of the docboy-test-suite roms
     - [ ] GB/GBC still fails many of the Mealybug Tearoom tests
     - [ ] GB/GBC still doesn't support Link Cable
     - [ ] GB/GBC still has many quirks unique to CGB which needs to be implemented